St Philip's Church, Avondale Square

-St Philip's Church, Avondale Square (also known as St Philip the Apostle, Camberwell and St Philip and St Mark's, Camberwell) is a parish church within the Avondale Square Estate in Camberwell in the London Borough of Southwark.
+St Philip's Church, Avondale Square (also known as St Philip the Apostle, Camberwell and St Philip and St Mark's, Camberwell) is a Church of England parish church within the Avondale Square Estate in Camberwell in the London Borough of Southwark.
 It is dedicated to St Philip the Apostle.
 The church is in the Archdeaconry of Southwark, in the Diocese of Southwark.

 Temporary church

 Baptismal registers commence in 1866, and a temporary church was probably erected at that point.
 No details are known of the temporary church.

 First permanent church

-The permanent church was built in 1875 by Henry Edward Coe (1826-85), who had been a pupil of Gilbert Scott.
+The permanent church was built in 1875 by Henry Edward Coe (1826–85), who had been a pupil of Gilbert Scott.
 It was repaired after bomb damage in WWI.
 The church consisted of a half-octagonal chancel with north organ chamber and south vestry, a five-bay nave, a south transept, and north and south aisles.
 It was built of Kentish ragstone with dressed details, and was designed in late 13th-century style.
 The organ was by Bevington & Sons.